pablojimeno/code-rails/chapter_4_rails_theming,_continuous_integration,_and_deployment/set_up_a_continuous_integration_server_for_your_repo.md

 * Check out the Markdown source of [the codefellows/portfolio repo's README](https://github.com/codefellows/portfolio/tree/chapter-4)

-* Set up `.travis.yml` to deploy to Heroku whenever your build passes
+* Set up `.travis.yml` to deploy to Heroku whenever your build passes - follow the instructions here:

 * [Introducing Continuous Deployment to Heroku](http://about.travis-ci.org/blog/2013-07-09-introducing-continuous-deployment-to-heroku/)

       gem install travis

-* travis login
+* `travis login`
+* `travis setup heroku` - this will find your Heroku API key, and encrypt it in your `.travis.yml` file.